Deinis Suárez

-Deinis Suárez Laguardia (born March 13, 1984 in Havana) is a Cuban right-handed pitcher who is currently a free agent.
+Deinis Suárez Laguardia (born March 13, 1984) is a Cuban former baseball right-handed pitcher.

 Suárez pitched for Industriales of the Cuban National Series and the Cuban national baseball team.
 He was part of the Cuban roster for the 2006 World Baseball Classic.

-Suárez was 8-3 with a 3.55 ERA for Industriales during the 2005-06 season.
+Suárez was 8–3 with a 3.55 ERA for Industriales during the 2005-06 season.

 Suárez defected from Cuba and signed with the Minnesota Twins in April 2011.
 He pitched in 2011 for the New Britain Rock Cats of the Class-AA Eastern League and Rochester Red Wings of the Class-AAA International League.